 Capital Loss Carry Forwards

 Most lawyers are aware that the Consolidated Omnibus Budget Reconciliation Act (COBRA) contains provisions giving certain former spouses the right to temporary continuation of health coverage at 102% of the actual employer’s premium.
 Although this is expensive, it can allow 36 months of coverage that is not subject to pre-existing condition coverage.
-Many lawyers, however, are unaware of the requirement that the alternate payee inform the employer of the divorce within a certain time after the divorce.
+Many lawyers, however, are unaware of the requirement that the alternate payee informs the employer of the divorce within a certain time after the divorce.
 The CDFA professional can make sure that the client is informed of this important deadline and help them keep their health insurance coverage.

 Andrew Hoffman, FCA, CFP®, CDFA™ is chairman of the Institute for Divorce Financial Analysts’ Editorial Committee and a member of the IDFA Advisory Board.
 He is a financial trainer on the National Interdisciplinary Collaborative Divorce Training Team.
 To learn more about how a CDFA™ professional can help you and your client address the financial issues of divorce, go to www.InstituteDFA.com/Lawyer.